un-simp/underrune-code-exploration-wiki/decompilation-guide.md

-Note: The images shown were taken on Arch Linux with XFCE4 desktop but it should apply to all OSes
+Note: The images shown were taken on KDE Neon with K desktop but it should apply to all OSes
 # Decompiling Undertale
 So..
 You have stumbled to this wiki wanting to find out more about Undertale?
 Want to decompile it and release all its secrets?
 Well your in the right place!
 In this md file i will show you how to decompile Undertale!!
 ### A bit of background